-Alphanumeric Sender ID allows you to send Twilio Programmable SMS messages using a personalized sender name.
-Instead of using an E.164 formatted Twilio Phone number for the "From" value, you would use a custom string like your own business' branding.
+Alphanumeric Sender ID allows you to send Twilio Programmable SMS messages from a personalized sender name (rather than using your Twilio phone number) in supported countries.
+Instead of using an E.164 formatted Twilio Phone number for the "From" value, you can use a custom text string like your company's name.

 Alphanumeric Sender ID is automatically supported on all new upgraded (paid) Twilio accounts.
 It is not supported for Free Trial accounts.